hasclass/hasclass.github.com/articles/avoid-intermediary-objects-and-apply.md

 }
 ```

 That makes wrapFunction performs 3-10 times faster depending on your JS engine.
+And the fallback ensures that it still works with 20 arguments.

 ### Optimized apply